solveforceapp/atom/README.md

 - Edit `content/*.md` for long-form descriptions, service catalogs, and playbooks.
 - Add or update terminology pages in `content/quantum-terminology/` to extend the SolveForce A–Z glossary for quantum computing and physics.
+- Contribute new or refined quantum and atomic physics definitions in `content/quantum-physics-terminology/`, where each term lives in its own file for precise linking across SolveForce properties.
 - Use `docs/architecture.md` and ADRs to record structural decisions.

 Run tests (placeholder):